Inner Strength

 Acting in the moment of emotional upheaval requires the ability to regulate emotions.
 A set of skills to up and down regulate arousal so that emotions contribute to healthy pursuit of goals.
 Overwhelming emotions interfere with goals and motivate maladaptive reactions that invite chaos and disrupt development.

-Leslie Greenberg explains, “problems in fragile personalities arise most from deficits in the more implicit forms of regulation of emotion and emotional intensity” (2015).
+Leslie Greenberg explains, “Problems in fragile personalities arise most from deficits in the more implicit forms of regulation of emotion and emotional intensity” (Greenberg, 2015).
 Greenberg describes implicit forms of regulation are the self regulating soothing that we automatically and unconsciously employ.
 The ideal reaction to emotional affect is referred to as emotional productivity, that is, our emotion motivates effective action.

-We develop emotional regulatory skills through a number of practices, most notably is through regular mindfulness exercises, using our observing ego to examine ourselves and our reaction to surrounding environments.
+We develop emotional regulation skills through a number of practices, most notably is through regular mindfulness exercises, using our observing ego to examine ourselves and our reaction to surrounding environments.
 Eugene Gendlin outlined a mindfulness program he calls “focusing“.
 Focusing is a multistep practice for identifying and reacting to feeling affects.

 Other mindfulness practices may include: